 That in allocating foreign aid, the United States government be required to take into consideration the extent to which a country has laws and regulations, or has taken actions that, promote or adversely impact the achievement of gender equality.

 Note that this petition does not require a country to do anything.
 It simply provides, that in allocating foreign aid dollars, we will take into consideration a countries’ stance and actions taken toward achieving gender equality.

 Countries can choose to do nothing and still apply for aid.
 Their support for gender equality or lack thereof will impact their chances of receiving aid.
 The choice is theirs.
 Transparency and verifiability will, of course, be required.

 I am not advocating that the United States or anyone else stop providing humanitarian aid.
 Nor should we abandon education and advocacy as tools to achieve gender equality.
 They work.
-But, they are too slow and totally ineffective where male supremacists reign.
+But, they are totally ineffective where male supremacists reign.

 How can you become involved?
 Forward this email to a friend.
 Bring the resolution to whatever groups you belong to and ask for their endorsement.
 Send us an email if this is something you support and urge others to do the same (email@example.com).